 Physics Behind Quantum Computing

-Cryogenic and Quantum Measurements
+(4 credits) Cryogenic and Quantum Measurements

 Internship (10 credits)